w3f/educhain/docs/collator.md

 - `nginx` installed.
 - A free SSL certificate via [Lets Encrypt](https://letsencrypt.org/) via `certbot`.

-Once that is in place, navigate to your site's nginx config, and go to the server block that with Certbot's SSL settings, and paste the following:
+Once that is in place, navigate to your site's nginx config, and go to the server block with Certbot's SSL settings, and paste the following:

 ```nginx
 location / {